 Equipment, vehicles, tools and electronics (such as computers and phones) can all be claimed as part of the scheme.

-There is also no limit to how many assets you can claim the deduction for.
+There is also no limit when knowing how to claim instant asset write off.
 However, each one must cost less than $20,000.

 It’s important to note that the deduction only applies to assets used for business purposes.
 If an asset – for example a computer – is split between personal and business use, you can only claim the deduction on the portion that is used for business.